Lattice Gaussian Sampling by Markov Chain Monte Carlo: Bounded Distance Decoding and Trapdoor Sampling: Experiments of MIMO Detection

-On the other hand, in Fig. \ref{simulation 2}, the bit error rates (BER) of MCMC sampling detectors are evaluated against the number of Markov moves (i.e., iterations) in a $8\times8$ uncoded MIMO system with 16-QAM.
+On the other hand, in Fig. \ref{simulation 2}, the BERs of MCMC sampling detectors are evaluated against the number of Markov moves (i.e., iterations) in a $8\times8$ uncoded MIMO system with 16-QAM.
 The SNR is fixed as $E_b/N_0 = 15$ dB.
-Clearly, the decoding performance of all the MCMC detectors improve with the number of Markov moves.
-Meanwhile, under the same number of Markov moves, substantial performance gain is obtained by LLL reduction.
-With an increasing number of trial samples, better decoding performance can be obtained by the independent MTMK algorithm due to a larger decoding radius shown in (\ref{d55}).
+Clearly, the performances of all the MCMC detectors improve with the number of Markov moves.
+Meanwhile, with the same number of Markov moves, a substantial performance gain is obtained by LLL reduction.
+By increasing number of trial samples, better decoding performance can be obtained by the independent MTMK algorithm due to a larger decoding radius shown in (\ref{d55}).